jjp/roth-conversions/README.md

    - Choose the interpreter located in `.venv`.
 5. Run the notebook cells using the `Run` button or `Shift+Enter`.

-### Notes

-- If `uv` is not installed globally, install it first using `pip install uv` or the `curl` method described above.
-- Ensure the virtual environment is activated whenever you work on this project.
-- If notebooks cannot find packages, verify that the kernel matches the activated virtual environment.

 ### Notebooks